-The school, with a music curriculum that emphasizes the development of the student as a musician for the 21st century, is dedicated to providing talented young musicians the opportunity to pursue serious, pre-professional music studies along with a rigorous academic curriculum.
-View the curriculum: academics, music and graduation requirements.
+The school is uniquely dedicated to providing talented young musicians the opportunity to pursue serious, pre-professional music studies along with a rigorous academic curriculum.
+Our music curriculum emphasizes the development of the student as a musician for the 21st century, View the curriculum: academics, music and graduation requirements.

 Why haven’t I heard of this high school before?

-Special Music School High School is a new high school and will open in time for current New York City 8th grade students (2012-13) to enter as its first class of 9th graders in fall 2013.
+Special Music School High School is a new high school with its first class of 9th graders in fall 2013.

 Will you have any Information Sessions?

 Yes, we have three Information Sessions scheduled: October 22, 24 and 29.
 They will all be held in room G52 at the Martin Luther King Educational Complex at 122 Amsterdam Avenue, between 65th and 66th.

 Where is the school?

 The school will be located in the Martin Luther King Educational Complex at 122 Amsterdam Avenue in Manhattan—in the Lincoln Center neighborhood.

 How large will the high school be?